version-release

 • Create GitHub Release

-• Dispatch sync-main-to-canary — syncs main back to the canary branch
+• Dispatch sync-main-to-canary — syncs main back to canary

 When the user requests a release: